 *BEFORE YOU MAKE THIS RECIPE

-- If your sourdough starter is at room temperature, you can feed it about 12 hours before you plan to make the recipe.
+- If your sourdough starter is at room temperature, feed it 8-12 hours before you plan to make the recipe.
 Make sure you still have starter left for future use after removing the 3 cups the recipe calls for.

 - If your sourdough starter is in the fridge, take it out and feed it, then let it come to room temp which takes about an hour or so, before proceeding.